 When we arrived I learned that the Black House was the personal property of the same artist/architect who designed the White Temple.
 The grounds were pretty vast and included all sorts of interesting structures and buildings.
 Even the interior design and decor was very modern and included a lot of animal bones and furs and wood.
 I walked around on my own and it was nice to have a peaceful stroll after the stress of the day.

-I apparently don’t have a single photo on my phone of the Black House and I guess I had taken all my photos on my real camera.
-So here are a couple Google images:
+I apparently don’t have a single photo on my phone of the Black House and I guess I had taken all my photos on my real camera that was stolen!

 We had a fun night drinking beer and chatting with even more cool people.
 And we even found a “Tacos Bell”!
 A happy ending if I ever heard one 🙂